ORACLE-AURACLE/PersonaForge/README.md

 ## Testing Instructions
 - No login required.
-- Visit the live demo, select a persona, ask a question, see responses and insights.
+- Visit the live demo, select a persona, or create a custom persona, ask a question, see responses and insights.